formkit/docs-content/api-reference/formkit-core.md

 #### Parameters

-- `id` — A dot-syntax id where the node is located.
+- `id` — A dot
+-syntax id where the node is located.
 - `callback` — A callback in the format of [FormKitEventListener](#formkiteventlistener) to notify when the node is set or removed.

 ## TypeScript